AG-Philipsen/BaHaMAS/Manual_Pages/BaHaMAS-continue-thermalization.md

 # CL2QCD OPTIONS

+\--pf *number*
+:   Specify how many pseudofermions should be used (default: 1).

 \--confSaveEvery
 :   Specify every how many trajectories the **.save** checkpoint is overwritten (default: 20).

 \--cgbs *number*
 :   Specify the conjugate gradient block-size and namely every how many iterations on the device the residuum is checked for convergence on the host (default: 50).

+\--checkpointEvery *number*
+:   Specify every how many trajectories a check-point should be stored to disk (default: 100).

 # openQCD-FASTSUM OPTIONS